-Each dot in the chart below was a member of the Senate in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Edwards is shown as a purple triangle. (analysis methodology)
+Edwards is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2004 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Edwards sponsored bills primarily in these issue areas:

 Government Operations and Politics (18%) Economics and Public Finance (14%) Crime and Law Enforcement (14%) Commerce (12%) Law (12%) Science, Technology, Communications (11%) Health (10%) Social Welfare (9%)

 Some of Edwards’s most recently sponsored bills include...

 - S. 3017 (108th): Swain County Settlement Act of 2004

 - S. 2445 (108th): Direct to Consumer Prescription Drug Advertising Act of 2004

 - S. 2325 (108th): Telehealth Improvement Act of 2004

 - S. 2303 (108th): Better Future for American Families Act